RonanChance/About/pages/classes.md

-# List of Classes
+# List of Courses

-A list of the important classes I have taken at William & Mary.
+A list of the relevant courses I have taken at William & Mary.

 ## Computer Science